invicticide/fractive/README.md

 	npm install -g fractive

 Fractive is now globally available on the command line.
-Type `fractive` to see usage instructions.

-Create a new story project:

-	fractive create path/to/my/story

-Build the story project:
+Type:

-	fractive compile path/to/my/story
+	fractive help

-Finally, go to `path/to/my/story/build` and open up the `index.html` in a web browser to run your story!
+...to launch the user guide and start learning how to use Fractive!

 ## Contributing